 Activated carbon is found in many types of filters, including for drinking water.
 Because of its properties, it’s good at removing chemicals and odors from the air.
 Good purifiers include carbon or some type of odor-removal treatment in their filter design.

 It’s necessary as the HEPA filter can only trap solid particles – not gaseous ones.
-When used together they form and effective way to treat your air.
+When used together they form an effective way to treat your air.

-The majority of filter-based (HEPA) purifiers aren’t harmful and don’t produce any unsafe by-prodcuts to worry about.
+Nearly all filter-based (HEPA) purifiers aren’t harmful and don’t produce any unsafe by-products to worry about.
 They simply remove particulates and substances from the air.

 Good reasons to own an air purifier

-While it’s great to purchase one in order to get relief for a particular air quality problem, there are other reasons they’re a great idea:
+While it’s great to buy one to get relief for a particular air quality problem, there are other reasons they’re a great idea: